 Put a grilling wire over the stove burner over high heat.
 Place the peppers over and occasionally turn them over (you can use tongs) when their the skin is blackened).
 Let the peppers cool before you peel their skin.
 It’s easier to peel them with wet fingers.
 So do it over the faucet with the water running.
 DON’T wash the peppers.

-- 2 pounds ripe plum or heirloom tomatoes or 2 cans of whole peeled tomatoes
+- 2 pounds ripe plum tomatoes or 2 cans of whole peeled plum tomatoes

 - 8 - 10 medium size garlic cloves, peeled